Skip to Content

 Winter Baby Clothes: Ecoable Thermal Footed Romper

-I can’t say enough great things about merino wool for babies and toddlers.
-These beautiful rompers by Ecoable are made from 70% organic wool and 30% silk, with sap closures on the bottom for easy diaper changes.
+I can’t say enough great things about Merino wool for babies and toddlers.
+These beautiful rompers by Ecoable are made from 70% organic wool and 30% silk, with snap closures on the bottom for easy diaper changes.

 With sizes up to 24 months, these one-piece rompers come in a variety of colors that are perfect for both boys and girls.

 Merino is naturally anti-microbial, wicks away moisture, and provides superior warmth, even when wet.
-In short, merino is a miracle fabric.
+In short, Merino is a miracle fabric, and we recommend it to anyone who enjoys staying warm on frigid days.

-Another Great Infant Wool Base Layer Option: Merino Wool Onesie from Woolino
+Another Great Infant Merino Wool Layer Option: Merino Wool Onesie from Woolino

 Insulation Layers for Babies and Toddlers

-While your child’s base layer will generally be the same throughout the whole winter, what you choose for your baby’s insulation layer will depend a lot on the day’s weather and what you’re doing outdoors with your kiddos.
+While your child’s base layer will generally remain the same throughout the winter, what you choose for your baby’s insulation layer will depend greatly on the day’s weather and what you’re doing outdoors with your kids.

 Fleece, wool, and down all work well as insulators — adding warmth without the bulk so your kids can still get around!